-This morning I was writing up one of the entries for the guide book I’ve been hired to write, and found myself writing the content for this amazing Middle Eastern restaurant in Bristol.
+This Moroccan Shepherd’s Pie recipe came into being when I was writing up one of the entries for the guide book I’ve been hired to write, and found myself writing the content for this amazing Middle Eastern restaurant in Bristol.

-I was however lucky enough to find some fresh turmeric root on my recent travels (another item that is nigh on impossible to find down here) but if you can’t get your hands on any fresh feel free to substitute a teaspoon of dried in its place.
+I was however lucky enough to find some fresh turmeric root on my recent travels (another item that is nigh on impossible to find down here).

 - 6-8 potatoes peeled and chopped plus milk & butter for mashing.